chiragakunosensei/Lab_1/README.md

 1. A list of the Philadelphia School District schools that both enroll more than 1,200 students and are within 0.1 mile of the bike network (*hint…there are 5 schools that meet these criteria*).

+Note: After each selection I created a new files to keep things clean.

 ![](images/lab1firstselection.png)
 ![](images/typehighlighted.png)
 ![](images/2ndselectbyattribute.png)